Hugius/FabiEngine3D/doc/markdown/WORLD_EDITOR.md

 - If a terrain entity is selected, you can place the spotlight entity on top of the terrain entity with your mouse.
 - If no terrain entity is selected, you must specify the position of the spotlight entity.

-## 11. Reflections
+## 11. Captors

-- You can place/edit/delete reflection entities in the world.
+- You can place/edit/delete captor entities in the world.
-- If a terrain entity is selected, you can place the reflection entity on top of the terrain entity with your mouse.
+- If a terrain entity is selected, you can place the captor entity on top of the terrain entity with your mouse.
-- If no terrain entity is selected, you must specify the position of the reflection entity.
+- If no terrain entity is selected, you must specify the position of the captor entity.

 ## 12. Settings